How to Make the Most of One Day in Arches National Park

 0.3 miles round trip and perfect for every ability.
 You can view Balanced Rock from the parking lot, but I’d highly recommend walking up and around Balanced Rock.
 This simple hike is a great introduction to Arches!

 This was our second stop and a little more of a hike than the previous walk to Balanced Rock.
 We thoroughly enjoyed the views and Turret Arch.
 We took water with us and were surprised how thirsty we were!
+This is my top recommendation if you are visiting the park with younger children and is one of the best things to do in Arches National Park!

 This was our absolute favorite hike at Arches National Park!!
 While the park newspaper lists the hike as being 15-30 minutes, we easily spent two hours here.
 A relatively flat hike on a gravel/ sand trail leads you up to a red rock playground!
 Our family climbed and explored the area taking in the glorious views all around us.